EEMplekei/TimeseriesDB_Benchmarks/single_node/queries_generate/README.md

 # Query generation scripts

 This folders contains the scripts for generating timeseries queries using `tsbs_generate_queries` and a helper script to automate the generation with different query counts.
-It generates 1, 10 or 100 queries to test the scaling of the database against multiple queries execution of the same kind.
+It generates 1 and 10 queries to test the scaling of the database against multiple queries execution of the same kind.

 ## Prerequisites